Cash-strapped G8 looks to private sector in hunger fight

-WASHINGTON (Reuters) - Buffeted by the euro zone crisis and distracted by political problems at home, the leaders of the world’s industrial powers turned to the private sector on Friday to help fight hunger and malnutrition for up to a billion people struggling with shortages, droughts and rising food prices.
+WASHINGTON, May 18 (Reuters) - Buffeted by the euro zone crisis and distracted by political problems at home, the leaders of the world’s industrial powers are turning to the private sector to help fight hunger and malnutrition for up to a billion people beset by shortages, droughts and rising food prices.

-U.S. President Barack Obama announced a new public-private partnership program involving some $3 billion in corporate pledges, seeking to spur this weekend’s summit of the wealthy Group of Eight nations to find new ways to help hardscrabble small-scale farmers in Africa - particularly women - who may hold the key to improved world food supplies.
+U.S. President Barack Obama will announce a new public-private partnership program on Friday, s eeking to spur this weekend’s summit of the wealthy Group of Eight to focus on market methods to boost production, particularly among hardscrabble small-scale farmers in Africa who may hold the key to improved world food supplies.

-“Some have asked in a time of austerity whether this new alliance is just a way for government to shift the burden onto somebody else.
-I want to be clear.
-The answer is no,” Obama told an audience of several hundred that included rock singer Bono, a leading voice in the call to end global hunger.

-“Even in these tough fiscal times, we will continue to make historic investments in development,” said Obama, adding it was an “outrage” that children continue to die from starvation.

 This year’s meeting of the G8 - the United States, Britain, Germany, France, Italy, Japan, Canada and Russia - will focus on the economic headaches plaguing the world’s richest countries, including worries over Greece, the future of the euro zone and proposals to tap emergency oil reserves to offset diminishing exports from sanctions-hit Iran.